WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How do I generate a new wallet?

 You can [generate as many new wallets](/using-wasabi/WalletGeneration.md) as you'd like, for no extra cost and without asking for permission.
-Just click `Add Wallet` button in the bottom left corner of the main view to start the process.
+Click the `Add Wallet` button in the bottom left corner of the main view or in the searchbar.

 ![Generate new wallet in Wasabi](/AddWalletButton.png "Generate new wallet in Wasabi")

 As with everything in Wasabi, you are required to label this new wallet.
-Make sure that you are precise so that you know what this wallet is for ande click `Continue`.
+Make sure that you are precise so that you know what this wallet is for and click `Continue`.
 Set up a password that will be used to encrypt the private key (extracted from the extended private key) on the computer.

 :::danger Careful!!